Mantablast/HoriseonSocialSolutionServices/README.md

 -Aimee Jesso

--Search Engine Optimization nav-bar id was fixed to properly navigate to the SEO in content section -<head> container was moved above the <body> container to follow logical HTML structure -Some meta tag information appeared to be missing.
+-Search Engine Optimization nav-bar id was fixed to properly navigate to the SEO in content section -Some meta tag information appeared to be missing.
 Meta data was fixed so the browser would be properly, information could be sent to accessibility devices and instruction would then be available for the browser to load the content
 -The <title> tag was changed to be the name of the company and shows in full when the mouse hovers over the tab -Indenting of parent / children elements and spacing were cleaned up throughout both index.html and style.css for the next developer who works on this project.